magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 async function init() {
-  // get the notes here so they're available in the initial context call
+  // get the notes here so they're available in the initial context call const initNotes = await requestGetData("notes");
-  // if we used a useEffect inside App, they wouldn't be available const initNotes = await requestGetData("notes");
   api.notes = initNotes;
   createRoot(document.getElementById("root")).render(